April 16, 2020

 As with any new process in a business, you need to ask for feedback from every party involved.

 Send around a draft of your sales playbook and ask for input on any and all components.
-You might’ve missed a cold email script that’s proven to work, or a defining trait of your ideal customer persona.
+You might’ve missed a cold email script that’s proven to work or a defining trait of your ideal customer persona.
 Whatever they might present, it’s always a good idea to get a second opinion.

-Your company’s sales playbook is the end all be all of information on selling to your customers.
+Your company’s sales playbook is the end all be all of the information on selling to your customers.
 Anything that anyone involved in the sales process should need, they should be able to find it in your sales playbook.

 There’s a time and place for the “less is more,” but this is not one of them.
 Equip your reps with everything they need to sell, and let them do the heavy lifting.